JustinMountain/calculator/README.md

 TODO:
+- Add Easter Eggs
-- Make beautiful
+- Make Table of Contents for CSS and JS files
 - Make a traditional/futuristic aesthetic toggle
-- Add Easter Eggs
 BUG: If page is reset while calculator is on, the toggle doesn't reset position

 2021-06-02
+- CSS Styling for calculator has been completed
 - On/Off toggle implemented
+  - Correctly clears display and equation space when toggled
 - Established CSS variables to control colors
 - Setup link to GitHub
 - Fixed bug: Exponent function now properly computes when forwarding to another function